 |Added Sugars||0 g|

 2 1/2 starch, 2 vegetable, 4 lean meat

-1 pound boneless, skinless chicken breasts (cut into 1-inch pieces, all visible fat discarded)
+1 pound boneless, skinless chicken breast halves, all visible fat discarded, cut into 1-inch pieces

 1/2 teaspoon garlic powder

 1/2 pound raw medium shrimp, peeled

 1/3 cup sliced green onions